jaanga/jaanga.github.io/documents/threejs-examples/readme.md

 patterns are descriptions of common problems and proposal for the solutions that can be used repeatedly every time the problem is encountered and producing an different outcome.

 -->

+There are a number of with creating an easy to view catalog of animated 3D web pages.

+The usual fashion is to create 2D thumbnails of the 3D pages.
+Using 2D to represent 3D is an admission of some sort of failure.
+Using 2D to reprsent 3D begs the question: If 3D is so good, why don't you use 3D?

 ### Mission